 - This is no guarantee you’ll have similar results even if you have a similar body.
 That’s because you are an individual and many factors impact your results.

 - So you need to remember that every patient is a unique individual and every surgery has unique aspects.

-- Therefore NO TWO SURGICAL procedures or rejuvenation treatments will get the exact same results — even if patients are fairly similar and even if the procedures are performed by the same Plastic Surgeon.
+- Therefore NO TWO SURGICAL procedures or treatments will get the exact same results.
+Even if patients are fairly similar and even if the procedures are performed by the same Plastic Surgeon.

-In terms of results and expectations, there are numerous variables with every patient, each surgery and every recovery and healing period.
+In terms of results and expectations, there are numerous variables with; every patient, each surgery, every recovery and healing period.

-*As you read our pages, please understand this information is general in nature.
-The information on this site does not constitute medical advice nor does it imply a relationship of any kind with any of our medical professionals or team members.
+*Disclaimer; As you read our pages, please understand this information is general in nature.
+The information on this site does not constitute medical advice.
+Nor does it imply a relationship of any kind with any of our medical professionals or team members.

 Risks, Potential Complications and Permanent Scars are going to be an inevitable part of any Surgical Procedure